South Korean upstart Infraware battles Microsoft for office space

-The contest between the $250 million Korean minnow and the $270 billion U.S. titan illustrates how small firms can outwit lumbering technology majors like Microsoft Corp (MSFT.O), which has been criticised for being too slow to transfer its great advantage in office software to mobile platforms.
+The contest between the $250 million Korean minnow and the $270 billion U.S. titan illustrates how small firms can outwit lumbering technology majors like Microsoft Corp, which has been criticized for being too slow to transfer its great advantage in office software to mobile platforms.

 "What we're trying to do is add cloud-based services and make the Polaris app seamlessly accessible through multiple devices, then offer it for free," Infraware chief executive Kwak Min-cheol told Reuters in an interview in Seoul.